-{Q1} "Although there was also concern about the fairness of requiring usually indigent, and frequently unrepresented, criminal defendants to demonstrate (often without the benefit of a transcript) the probability of error, the primary reason for this amendment is judicial economy.
+{¶18} "Although there was also concern about the fairness of requiring usually indigent, and frequently unrepresented, criminal defendants to demonstrate (often without the benefit of a transcript) the probability of error, the primary reason for this amendment is judicial economy.
 Denial of leave to file a delayed appeal for failure to demonstrate the probability of error usually leads to subsequent litigation of the issue by direct appeals to the Ohio and United States Supreme Courts, petitions to vacate sentence under R.C.
 2953.21 et seq., and appeals thereon, and/or federal habeas corpus petitions and appeals.
 Review of the merits by the courts of appeals upon the initial direct (albeit delayed) appeal would thus avoid the presentation of the probability of error issue to as many as nine subsequent tribunals."

-{q22} Additionally, a principal purpose of the General Assembly in reforming Ohio's sentencing structure in Senate Bill 2, including procedure relating to appeals, was cost containment.
+- {¶19} Additionally, a principal purpose of the General Assembly in reforming Ohio's sentencing structure in Senate Bill 2, including procedure relating to appeals, was cost containment.
 State v.
 Grider, 8th Dist.
-Cuyahoga No. 82072, 2003-Ohio-3378, q29, citing Griffin and Katz, Sentencing Consistency: Basic Principles Instead of Numerical Grids: The Ohio Plan, 53 Case W.R.L.Rev.
-1 (2002).

-{Q23} The intent of the General Assembly is that courts deal with criminal cases in the most cost effective manner complying with justice.
+Cuyahoga No. 82072, 2003-Ohio-3378, ¶29, citing Griffin and Katz, Sentencing Consistency: Basic Principles Instead of Numerical Grids: The Ohio Plan, 53 Case W.R.L.Rev.
+1 (2002). - {¶20} The intent of the General Assembly is that courts deal with criminal cases in the most cost effective manner complying with justice.
 Additionally, this court has an affirmative, constitutional and statutory duty to review the trial court for error.
 We are the constitutional quality control for the citizens of the state of Ohio.
-By denying delayed appeals I submit we are not performing our duties to the best of our constitutional and statutory obligation.
+By denying delayed appeals I submit we are not performing our duties to the best of our constitutional and statutory obligation. - {¶21} If App.R.

-{¶24} If App.R.
 5(A) is to be given a flexible, liberal interpretation an appellant should be entitled to have his case heard on a delayed appeal when there is no prejudice to the state in the delay.
-As appellant pleaded guilty to the crimes for which he was sentenced, the errors he might raise on appeal are limited.
-Surely it would be more cost effective for this court to consider any such alleged error, bring this matter to a quick, final close and thus avoid the presentation of error issues to subsequent tribunals.

-{[25] Thus, I respectfully dissent.
+Surely it would be more cost effective for this court to consider any such alleged error, bring this matter to a quick, final close and thus avoid the presentation of error issues to subsequent tribunals. - {¶22} Thus, I respectfully dissent.